boshoffwillem/design-patterns/gang-of-four-patterns/CreationalPatterns/README.md

 to use multiple builders.
 You start by creating a general builder for the actual object.
 But this builder won't do any building.
 It's a facade to other builders, and it keeps a reference to the object that's being built.

+## Prototypes

+The Prototype pattern is all about object copying.

+### Motivation for Prototypes

+- Complicated objects (e.g., cars) are not designed from scratch.
+- New complicated objects (cars) are created by reiterating existing designs.
+- A Prototype is an existing object that was partially of fully constructed.
+- A Prototype is also an object that we can make a clone of and then customize it.
+  - To enable cloning the object must have deep copy support.
+- The cloning must be convenient (e.g., via a Factory)

+**A Prototype is a partially or fully initialized object that you copy and make use of**.

+- To implement a prototype partially construct an object and store it somewhere
+- Clone the prototype:
+  - Implement your own deep copy interface
+  - Serialize and de-serialize
+- Customize the resulting instance

+### Copy Constructors

+A copy constructor is a C++ term.
+The idea is simple.
+You add a constructor to your object (Prototype) that takes as a parameter the object (of the same type obviously) that you want to deep copy.
+You then copy the internals that you want from that object into yourself.

+The problem with this is that if you have an object that contains other objects, everyone of those objects needs to have a copy constructor as well, otherwise their copy will be a shallow copy.

+This approach will work, but the more complex that an object becomes the more tedious it will become to scale this approach.

+### Explicit Deep Copy Interface

+Another approach is to define and interface to deep copy an object.
+Unfortunately we are still stuck with needing to have every object within the Prototype implement the deep copy interface.

+This approach is better, but this approach can still be very tedious.

+### Prototype Inheritance

+One of the problems with having a deep copy interface is what happens when you inherit from a class that implements the deep copy interface.
+Like many solutions to inheritance problems you can get around it, but it's going to be messy.

+The reason for the messy part is that in order for Prototype Inheritance to work you need fully initializing constructors.
+So obviously as soon as you have any decent inheritance hierarchy this will get messy.
+If this you're fine with having fully initializing constructors all over the place then you don't have to do any magic and the deep copying will work.

+If you want to avoid having fully initialing constructors then we have to do some magic by improving the interface and defining some extension methods.

+### Copy Through Serialization

+Making a deep copy of an object through serialization is a much easier and scalable way of doing it.
+This is how the Prototype pattern is actually done in the real world: by serializing an object and then de-serializing it to have a deep copy of the object.